Medicare rates Medicare Advantage and Part D (prescription drug plans) by stars. A 5-star rating is the best, while a 1-star rating is the worst.

 When you’re trying to choose a Medicare Advantage or Part D (prescription drug) plan, the number of choices can sometimes feel overwhelming.
-To give you more information about your decision, Medicare offers a star rating.
+Medicare offers a star rating to give you more information for your decision.

-The Medicare star ratings take into account factors like customer service, preventive care, and the number of people that leave the plan annually.
+The Medicare star ratings take into account factors like customer service, preventive care, and the number of people who leave the plan annually.

-Keep reading to find out more about Medicare star ratings and how you can use the ratings to evaluate potential plans.
+Keep reading to learn more about Medicare star ratings and how to use them to evaluate potential plans.

 The Medicare star rating is designed as a way to help consumers select a Medicare Advantage plan as well as evaluate how well plans that contract with Medicare perform.